Epiphany (holiday): Eastern Orthodox churches

 Eastern churches celebrate Epiphany (Theophany) on January 6.
-Some, as in Greece, employ the modern Revised Julian calendar, which until 2800 coincides with the Gregorian calendar, the one in use for civil purposes in most countries.
+Some, as in Greece, employ the Revised Julian calendar, which until 2800 coincides with the Gregorian calendar, the one in use for civil purposes in most countries.
 Other Eastern churches, as in Russia, hold to the older Julian calendar for reckoning church dates.
 In these old-calendar churches Epiphany falls at present on Gregorian January 19 – which is January 6 in the Julian calendar.

 The name of the feast as celebrated in the Orthodox churches may be rendered in English as the Theophany, as closer in form to the Greek Θεοφάνια ("God shining forth" or "divine manifestation").
 Here it is one of the Great Feasts of the liturgical year, being third in rank, behind only Paskha (Easter) and Pentecost in importance.
 It is celebrated on January 6 of the calendar that a particular Church uses.
 On the Julian calendar, which some of the Orthodox churches follow, that date corresponds, during the present century, to January 19 on the Gregorian or Revised Julian calendar.
 The earliest reference to the feast in the Eastern Church is a remark by St. Clement of Alexandria in Stromateis, I, xxi, 45:

 And there are those who have determined not only the year of our Lord's birth, but also the day… And the followers of Basilides hold the day of his baptism as a festival, spending the night before in readings.
 And they say that it was the fifteenth year of Tiberius Caesar, the fifteenth day of the month of Tubi; and some that it was the eleventh of the same month.

 (11 and 15 of Tubi are January 6 and 10, respectively.)